Terms of Business Effective from 1st Sept 2020

 Additional fees may be payable for complex cases or to reflect value, specialist skills or urgency.
 We will notify you in advance of providing you with these services.
 Our scale of fees for such cases range from a minimum of €250 per hour to a maximum of €300 per hour.
 If we receive commission from a product provider, this will be offset against the fee which we will charge you.

 Where the commission is greater than the fee due, the commission will become the amount payable to the intermediary unless an arrangement to the contrary is made.

-For clients that are paying ongoing trail commissions/fees, certain Investment products require ongoing suitability assessments and form part of the service to clients.
-On an annual basis the firm will issue a client report is issued to these clients outlining changes in the services or instruments involved and/or the circumstances of the client.
+For clients that are paying ongoing trail commissions/fees, certain Investment products require ongoing suitability assessments and form part of our service to these clients.
+On an annual basis the firm will ensure that a client report is issued to these clients outlining changes in the services or instruments involved and/or the circumstances of the client.

 Insurance based Investment Products

 We will provide periodic assessments of the suitability of the insurance based investment product which we have recommended to you where we are in receipt of an ongoing trail commission/fee on this product.